Muhuri River

-Muhuri is a transnational river between India and Bangladesh.
+The Muhuri is a transnational river that flows in India and Bangladesh.
 Rising in Tripura, it flows into Bangladesh where it merges with the Feni near the latter's mouth to the Bay of Bengal.
 The Muhuri is also known as the Little Feni.

 Course of the river

-The Muhuri rises in the Lushai Hills of Tripura and flows west into Bangladesh which it enters through the Parshuram upazila of Feni district.
+The Muhuri rises in the Lushai Hills of Tripura and flows west into Bangladesh which it enters in the Parshuram upazila of Feni district.
 In Bangladesh, the river separates the Feni and Chittagong districts before flowing out into the Bay of Bengal.

 Indo-Bangladesh border

-The Muhuri acts as the border between India and Bangladesh in the Tripura-Noakhali sector.
-However, the frequently changing course of the river prevented the two nations from demarcating the boundary here with India insisting on the 1974 Accord with Bangladesh that calls for demarcation "along the mid-stream of the course of Muhuri river at the time of demarcation" while Bangladesh insisted on an 1893 map that would result in it gaining an extra 44 acres from India.
+The Muhuri acts as part of the border between India and Bangladesh in the Tripura-Noakhali sector.
+However, the frequently changing course of the river prevented the two nations from demarcating the boundary here with India insisting on the 1974 Accord with Bangladesh that calls for demarcation "along the mid-stream of the course of Muhuri river at the time of demarcation" while Bangladesh insisted on an 1893 map that would result in it gaining an extra 44 acres.

-The Muhurichar
+Muhurichar

-Muhurichar river island, a 140-acre island on the river and important for rice cultivation, was a source of tension between the two countries as both laid claim to it and it resulted in skirmishes between the border security agencies of Bangladesh and India on several occasions.
+Muhurichar river island, a 140-acre island on the river and important for rice cultivation, was a source of tension between the two countries as both laid claim to it and it resulted in skirmishes between the border security forces of Bangladesh and India on several occasions, including in 1976, 1979 and 1985 and 1999.
 In 2011 during the visit of Prime Minister Manmohan Singh to Bangladesh, both countries agreed to the demarcation of the land boundary between them.
-The two parties agreed on the demarcation of the boundary along the Muhuri and also agreed to construct embankments along the river within their borders to stabilise it and to undertake fencing along the 'zero line' in the sector.
+The two parties agreed on the demarcation of the boundary along the Muhuri and also agreed to construct embankments along the river within their borders to stabilize it and to undertake fencing along the 'zero line' in the sector.